Standard Mental Health First Aid

 Participants will require suitable LLN skills to complete the following tasks/skills:

-• Read information from a PowerPoint, a manual and/or a whiteboard
+Read information from a PowerPoint, a manual and/or a whiteboard

-• Listen and understand verbal information delivered by an English-speaking licensed Mental Health First Aid instructor.
+Listen and understand verbal information delivered by an English-speaking licensed Mental Health First Aid instructor.

-Requirements for completion
+Requirements for Completion

-Certification issued
+Certification Issued

-Upon completing the post-training online assessment, certification is issued as a Mental Health First Aider.
+Upon successful completion of the post-training online assessment, you will be certified as a Mental Health First Aider by Mental Health First Aid Australia.

-Certification validity
+Certification Validity

 Three (3) years from the date of issue.

-• 4 hour face-to-face course or
+• 4-hour face-to-face course

-In the 6th year of the first course, the full course must be completed again.
+After six years from initial certification, the full course must be completed again.

 How to book and get further information

-• Book online (preferred) see dates and courses below.
+Book online (preferred) see dates and courses below.

-• If you require a workplace invoice please email us at info@yourfirstaidtrainer.com.au
+If you require a workplace invoice please email us at info@rwzsnn1z3b.wpdns.site

-• Call 0423 811 844, Please leave a message, and we will return your call as soon as possible as we could be teaching.
+Call 0423 811 844, Please leave a message, and we will return your call as soon as possible as we could be teaching.

 To secure your space, full payment is required at time of booking.